Last updated on January 21st, 2021.

 The Park sits beside Lake Maggiore; a brackish, salty natural lake which covers 380 acres.
-The health of the Lake Maggiore has suffered as a result of man-made pollution and destructive modifications.
+The health of Lake Maggiore has suffered as a result of man-made pollution and destructive modifications.

 Boyd Hill is priceless and unique.
 It’s a vital natural habitat for native wildlife, and a natural treasure for residents within Pinellas County, which is among the most densely populated counties in Florida.

 Within its borders, most of Florida’s major terrestrial ecosystems are represented, except for a marine or beach environment.

 A public campground is scheduled to open in November, 2020, although Covid-19 may cause delays.

 Check out this news coverage for more information on the opening of Boyd Hill’s Tomalin Campground.

 The preserve is managed by the City of St. Petersburg with active partnership and assistance from the non-profit organization Friends of Boyd Hill Nature Preserve.

 This preserve is definitely worth visiting!
 It is beloved by locals who know about it, and it provides a fantastic adventure for wildlife lovers and nature newbies.